AntonKanug/Calculator/README.md

 # Polynomial-Calculator
-Description: Calculator with mathematical operations such as Deravitvies, Defintie Integrals & Graphing
+Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing

 Graphics Install Guide: